QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/eclipse.md

 You must follow this tutorial
 [official tutorial](https://openjfx.io/openjfx-docs/#IDE-Eclipse).

-Please complete / edit this page is you want to add some notes to help others.
+Please complete/edit this page if you want to add some notes to help others.

 Some notes